mozman/ezdxf/docs/source/introduction.rst

 .. include:: dxfversion.inc

-*ezdxf* reads also older versions but saves it as R12.
+*ezdxf* reads also older DXF versions but saves it as DXF R12.

 Embedded DXF Information of 3rd Party Applications
 --------------------------------------------------